Yamaha V50 (music workstation): The sequencer

-The internal sequencer has 8 tracks, with an approximate capability of 16000 notes shared between maximum of 8 songs at a time.
+The internal sequencer has 8 tracks, with an approximate capability of 16,000 notes shared between maximum of 8 songs at a time.

 Rhythm machine

-The rhythm machine has 61 PCM samples, with polyphony of 8 samples.
+The rhythm machine has 61 PCM samples, with polyphony of 8 notes.
 The rhythm machine contains 100 preset short rhythm patterns and allows the user to create 100 additional patterns, known as "internal patterns".
-The patterns can be assembled into larger rhythm songs.

-The beauty of the rhythm machine is that you can adjust it "on the fly" (e.g. stop/start, tempo, volume, pattern select,...) whilst continuing to play a synthe sound patch or performance.
-You can also let the Rhythm play while you change/edit the synthe's Voice/Performance patch - excellent features for uninterrupted experimentation and live performance.
+The patterns can be assembled into larger rhythm songs and adjusted "on the fly" (e.g. stop/start, tempo, volume, pattern select) while playing a synth sound patch or performance.
+Users can also let the rhythm play while simultaneously changing the voice/performance patch, allowing for uninterrupted experimentation and live performance.

 The sound module

-The FM synthesis provided by the sound module is based on 4 analog DCO oscillators that could be chained by selecting one of the 8 available routings.
-Each oscillator can generate one of the 8 available waveforms.
-Additionally, in each of the algorithms, oscillator 4 can be set to modulate itself with a configurable amount of feedback.
-The sound unit is basically a slightly upgraded variant of the Yamaha TX81Z module, with increased polyphony and other minor tweaks.
+The FM synthesis provided by the sound module is based on 4 operators that can be chained by selecting one of the 8 available routings, called algorithms.
+Each operator can generate one of 8 available waveforms.
+Additionally, in each of the algorithms, operator 4 can be set to modulate itself with feedback.
+The synth is essentially two Yamaha TX81Z modules, with a few minor tweaks including a fixed-frequency mode that can go much lower.
+The V50 uses two YM2424/OPZII chips, which is an upgraded version of the YM2414 used in the TX81Z, among other synthesizers.

-The synthesis unit has a 16-note polyphony and 8-instrument multitimbral capability.
-The unit contains 100 preset instruments stored on ROM and an additional 100 user-configurable sounds.
-Multiple sounds can be layered into so-called performances to provide more interesting sounds than one instrument could provide alone.
-One common way to use this feature is to include several instances of the same instrument in the same performance while detuning each of them slightly to create a "thicker" or more lively sound. e.g. you can layer or split (i.e. zone) the keyboard with up to 8 different (or same) "Single" voice patches to create a "Performance" patch which can result in very lush, complex and unique tones from just this one instrument.
+The synth has a 16-note polyphony and 8-instrument multitimbral capability.
+There are 100 presets stored on ROM and an additional 100 user-programmable sounds.
+Multiple sounds can be layered into what Yamaha terms "Performances" to produce richer or more interesting sounds than one instrument could provide alone.
+One common way to use this feature is to include several instances of the same instrument while detuning each of them slightly to create a "thicker" or more lively sound.
+You can layer or split (i.e. zone) the keyboard with up to 8 different (or same) "Single" voice patches to create a "Performance" patch which can result in very complex and unique tones.

-There are 11 "tunings" available including the standard "Equal Temperament" - useful if you wish to experiment, or to produce a performance of classical music in the tuning of its day. e.g. Pythagorean, Werckmeister, 1/4 tone, etc. Microtuning is also available allowing you to specify the pitch of each note to create unique tunings.
+There are 11 tunings available including the standard Equal Temperament, useful to experiment or produce a performance of classical music in the tuning of its day (e.g. Pythagorean, Werckmeister, 1/4 tone, etc).
+Microtuning is also available allowing the user to specify the pitch of each note to create unique tunings.

+Basic editing of FM tones is made easier on the V50 using a "Quick Edit" function, which allows users to easily edit the attack, release, and total volume level of an operator.